AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 For descriptions of the terms that you will be encountering in this API tutorial, read the [glossary section](https://developer.adobe.com/experience-platform-apis/references/destinations/#tag/Glossary) of the API reference documentation.

-### Gather connection specs and flow specs for your preferred destination {#gather-connection-spec-flow-spec}
+### Gather connection specs and flow specs for your desired destination {#gather-connection-spec-flow-spec}

-Before starting the workflow to export a dataset, identify the Connection and Flow Spec IDs of the destination to which you are intending to export datasets to.
+Before starting the workflow to export a dataset, identify the connection spec and flow spec IDs of the destination to which you are intending to export datasets to.
 Use below table for reference.

 INSERT TABLE HERE